yryMax/ada-project-statsquad3/index.md

 While at first glance this model seems innocent, it hides some hidden misinformation.
 At the 0.05 significance level, the coefficient for the articles with reached targets is not significant, while the coefficient for the articles with unreached targets is significant.
 We conclude that unreached targets lower the average game length...
 This conclusion is clearly trivial: when players give up, it shortens the path length.

 It would have been interesting to observe that, for instance, negative targets are more likely to make the player give up than positive targets.
 However, it does not seem to be the case.
 What does that tell us about human psychology online?
 When exploring the web, have we become completely insensible machines, completely unmindful of the information that we are reading?
 In a competitive context where both time and strategy are competing inside one's thinking process, it seems that from our analyses we cannot reach a unified conclusion about the effect of the target article's sentiment.
+Remember the previous cool graph showing the paths ?
+It didn’t show any special path arc, however there are indeed a lot of paths, so maybe they are just hidden under the mass of neutral paths.
+This is investigated further in the next point.

 ## Emotional Arc Analysis in Narrative Paths